helidon-io/helidon/tests/integration/data-jdbc/README.md

 ## Test database credentials

-The regular container tests use fixed credentials from the test source code.
+> **Note:** These tests intentionally use hard-coded database credentials.
-These credentials are intended only for temporary databases that Testcontainers creates for this suite.
-Do not use them for a shared database or for any other environment.
+> They are demonstration values for temporary databases that Testcontainers
+> creates for this suite only.
+Do not reuse them for shared databases,
+> production systems, or any other environment.

 The MySQL username is `test`, and its password is `mysql123`.
 To change these values, update the `withUsername` and `withPassword` calls in